 In downhills, I don’t have to look behind me.
 Therefore, I keep my eyes on the road ahead and won’t deviate from the safe line.
 Additionally, I can adapt my riding style if a car is approaching.

-But, this does not mean you should 100% rely on this device.
-Although it is very reliable, you will get the following warnings during pairing.
+This does not mean that you should rely 100% on radar.
+Although it is very reliable, the following warning will be displayed during pairing.

 I also like the bright taillight.
-It can reach up to 65 lumens in flash mode.
-So it’s well visible even in daylight, making you more visible to drivers.
+It can reach up to 65 lumens in flash mode, making it well visible even in daylight, making you more visible to drivers.
+The side LEDs improve your side visibility as well.

 Incident Detection

-But if you will use RCT715 with a 3rd party bike computer (or Edge computer without incident detection), it may trigger false alarms just by riding over speed and other road bumps.
+However, if you use an RCT715 with a 3rd party bike computer (or an Edge computer without an incident detection feature), it may trigger false alarms just by riding at overspeed and other road bumps.
 This is because RCT715 only uses accelerometers.

-Edge computers (like 1030 Plus) have more sensors, so they are more precise at detecting incidents and won’t trigger false alarms.
+Edge computers (like 1030 Plus, Edge 1040, Edge 840, etc.) have more sensors that are more precise at detecting incidents and won’t trigger false alarms.

 Battery Life

-Naturally, the recording drains the battery a lot, so you get about 50% longer battery life if you turn it off.
-But disabling the camera would miss the point, right?
+Naturally, the recording drains the battery, so turning it off gives you about 50% longer battery life.
+But disabling the camera would miss the point, and you could use one of these top radars instead.

 Radar Reliability

 The RCT715 radar is still super-reliable.
-I didn’t get any false alarms.
+I didn’t get any false positives.
 And honestly, I don’t think I will.
+Varia radars are the most accurate in this aspect compared to the competition.

 Sometimes, the radar detects cars approaching from a sharper angle (from side roads), but they disappear from the screen quickly (if they don’t continue in the same direction as me).

-However, as noted above, the RCT715 sometimes triggers false incident alarms.
+However, as noted above, the RCT715 sometimes triggered a false incident alarm during my testing.

 USB-C Charging Port

-Yes.
-We finally got the USB-C charging port.
-I guess we expected the transition from MicroUSB to USB-C to be faster in the tech industry but better later than never.
+Yes, we finally got the USB-C charging port.
+I expected the transition from MicroUSB to USB-C to be faster in the tech industry, but better late than never.

 Varia RCT715 Cons in Detail

-RCT715 is not about positives, though.
+RCT715 is not only about positives, though.
 Instead, it has more cons than you would expect.

 Price